 Bernese Rescue & Rehoming

-Welcome to the Club’s Rescue page where we give information about the club’s Rescue activities to help Bernese in need of new homes.
+Welcome to the Club’s Rescue and Rehoming page where we give some information about the club’s Rescue activities to help Bernese in need of new homes.

-Parade of Rescued dogs with their owners at the Spring Garden Party in 2023
+Parade of Rescued dogs with their new owners at the Spring Garden Party in 2023 (Fiona Hallam on the right)

 As you may be visiting this page to initiate a response to an urgent need we start with our contact details.